LinkedInLearning/bitbucket-for-ci-cd-3806095/ch3_build_envs/03_05_solution/README.md

     1. Cloning the Bitbucket repo
     1. Moving the files into your Bitbucket repo
     1. Pushing the files up to Bitbucket
-1. Edit the pipeline configuration and add `definitions:` block.
+1. Edit the pipeline configuration and add a `definitions:` block.
 1. Add the provided `database:` block.

     ```YAML